LartTyler/HasOffers-API-Wrapper/README.md

 The `addParameter` function accepts 2 different styles of arguments:

-> 1. A key as parameter 1, and a value as parameter 2
+* A key as parameter 1, and a value as parameter 2
-> 2. A key as parameter 1, and a variable number of parameters that will become the array value of parameter 1.
-For example:
+* A key as parameter 1, and a variable number of parameters that will become the array value of parameter 1

+For example, in the case of the second argument format:

 	$api->addParameter('id', 10, 11, 12, 13)